Akhileash/HACK4CHANGE/README.md

-This is the repository for ENHANCING AGRICULTURE USING AI Project done by Wizard Warriors
+This is the repository for ENHANCING AGRICULTURE USING AI Project done by Team Wizard Warriors